altaurog/pgcopy/README.rst

 Installation
 -------------

-pgcopy requires the psycopg2_ db adapter.  nose_ is required to run the tests.
+pgcopy requires pytz_ and the psycopg2_ db adapter. nose_ is required to run the tests.

 Basic use
 ---------

-pgcopy provides facility for copying data from an iterable of tuple-like objects using a `CopyManager`, which must be instantiated with a psycopg2 db connection, the table name, and an iterable indicating the names of the columns to be inserted in the order in which they will be provided. pgcopy inspects the database to determine the datatypes of the columns.
+pgcopy provides facility for copying data from an iterable of tuple-like objects using a ``CopyManager``, which must be instantiated with a psycopg2 db connection, the table name, and an iterable indicating the names of the columns to be inserted in the order in which they will be provided. pgcopy inspects the database to determine the datatypes of the columns.